Zagano & RNS get Double Effect Completely Wrong

 This states, contrary to Zagano, “the action is permissible only if it is not wrong in itself.”

-The Stanford Encyclopedia of Philosophy article on it also comes up high on Google.
+The Stanford Encyclopedia of Philosophy article on double-effect also comes up high on Google.
 Although it uses a language of harm, not “objectively wrong action,” Zagano’s view falls under what it calls the third misinterpretation of the principle:

 A third common misinterpretation of double effect is to assume that the principle assures agents that they may do this provided that their ultimate aim is a good one that is ordinarily worth pursuing, the proportionality condition is satisfied and the harm is not only regretted but minimized… Some discussions of double effect wrongly assume that it permits acts that cause certain kinds of harm because those harms were not the agent’s ultimate aim or were regretted rather than welcomed.